-wetlands) in our locality to contribute to this agenda, to what extent can we find more urban solutions to provide tree planting space, and highlighted existing concerns on protecting mature trees during development.
+Taskforce members were supportive of the Natural Capital Audit approach and wanted to understand if the audit would help identify other potential schemes (relating to peat lands and wetlands) in our locality to contribute to this agenda, to what extent can we find more urban solutions to provide tree planting space, and highlighted existing concerns on protecting mature trees during development.
 It was discussed that the audit would look at a range of different habitats, giving data on the existing carbon balance to inform future decisions on carbon storage and management.
 Given it is the first time we will have this data it may also provide opportunities to explore a range of new ideas.
-The Taskforce were supportive of increasing the scale and pace of tree planting in the borough.
+The Taskforce was supportive of increasing the scale and pace of tree planting in the borough.